CNES/shoreliner/README.txt

 Codes : contains scripts and functions to extract the waterline.

-Projects : contains all your current or past waterline extraction projects, with codes, config files and outputs (will be created the first time you run the laucnher).
+Projects : contains all your current or past waterline extraction projects, with copies of codes, config and outputs files (will be created the first time you run the laucnher).

 ### You need a certified Google Earth Engine account to use this tool.
 Check on https://earthengine.google.com/ to create an account, and for details.
 ### Create a Google Earth Engine Project (required) : https://console.cloud.google.com/projectcreate